PoisotLab/MS_network_els/els_networks.md

 systems.
 Using theses indices, this framework facilitates comparison between different ecological networks.
-And the relatively important number of network studies leads to a myriads of ways to sample, analyze and interpret them [see *Delmas_et_al._2017*].
+And the relatively important number of network studies leads to a myriads of ways to sample, analyze and interpret them [see
+@delm17aen].

 Studying ecological networks have however a larger purpose than just their description and classification.
 Basic measurements are correlated to several environmental factors and network analysis appears to be helpful in different ecological fields.
 As we seen through this paper, it can be used to study dynamics of ecological systems and their responses to changes, according to their stability over time or the BEF relationships in the system.
-It also highlight the understanding of mechanisms underlying ecological properties such as community assembly, coexistence and species distribution. *Network studies were a key to reveal relationships between different properties of ecological network such as trait and structure.
+It also highlight the understanding of mechanisms underlying ecological properties such as community assembly, coexistence and species distribution.
+Network studies were a key to reveal relationships between different properties of ecological network such as trait and structure.

 # Glossary